Are you misting your houseplants? You should be!

 Misting is fun.
 I like doing it in the morning when the sun is rising so I can see the water.
 It sounds dorky and dull, but it is actually remarkably calming.

+I mist my houseplants about twice a week!
 Here are some of my tips to ensure your houseplants receive the necessary moisture to thrive.

 Bunching houseplants together not only makes it easier to mist, but it also provides natural humidity as water transpires from each plant.
 It’s also a good idea to keep your plants away from heat and air conditioning vents.

 Misting houseplants in the morning will allow the sun to dry the water off of the leaves.
 Do not mist houseplants at night as this can cause serious diseases.
+I like misting my plants in the morning while I am drinking my coffee.

 Giving a good spray down once a day will suffice for most plants.
 Be sure to hit both the top of the plant and its underside–misting below the leaves helps increase humidity as well as providing water for the roots as the droplets make their way to the soil.